jsnowynorth/fish_abundance/README.md

-# fish_abundance
-Fish habitat restoration to promote adaptation: resilience of sport fish in lakes of the Upper Midwest
+#Fish habitat restoration to promote adaptation: resilience of sport fish in lakes of the Upper Midwest

 Our objectives are to:
 1. Develop a statistical framework to jointly model relative abundance of multiple species of fish at multiple life stages;